GabrieleSocrate/GDG-AI-HACK-2026/README.md

 The system recognizes the owner of the laptop and triggers an alarm if an unknown person interacts with the protected object while the owner is not present.

-## Demo

-A demo video of the project is available here:

-> Add demo video link here

-Project slides are available here:

-> Add slides link here

 ## Key Features

 - Real-time video processing with Luxonis / OAK cameras